-At the tower’s base is a courtyard of large-scale war souvenirs–tanks and planes and helicopters–captured from the Americans.
-And looking like the makings of a giant bonfire, the wreckage of a B-52 bomber–that symbol of American military superiority–stands on its nose surrounded by the crumpled wreckage of other planes like and F-111 fighter-bomber.
+At the tower's base is a courtyard of large-scale war souvenirs--tanks and planes and helicopters--captured from the Americans.
+And looking like the makings of a giant bonfire, the wreckage of a B-52 bomber--that symbol of American military superiority--stands on its nose surrounded by the crumpled wreckage of other planes like an F-111 fighter-bomber.

 Photos of the Vietnam Military History Museum

 License Photos of Vietnam Military History Museum in Hanoi